0xRomRom/Code-commit/README.md

-# Big log of random javascript bits I wrote for exercise
+# Big log of random JavaScript bits I wrote for exercise

 ## Nothings special to be found here :)